kochjo/CueStep-Fader/README.md

 ## Installation guide
 Please follow these Steps for the installation of CSF:
-1. Move the required files to the right directory.<br> 1.1 For onPC: Copy the folder CSP2 into: C:\Program Data\MA Lighting Technologies\grandma\gma2_V_X\plugins.<br>
+1. Move the required files to the right directory.<br> 1.1 For onPC: Copy the folder named 'CueStep Fader' into: C:\Program Data\MA Lighting Technologies\grandma\gma2_V_X\plugins.<br>
-   1.2 For Console: Copy the folder CSP2 to a USB-Stick at: „STICK NAME"\gma2\plugins.
+   1.2 For Console: Copy the folder 'CueStep Fader' to a USB-Stick at: „STICK NAME"\gma2\plugins.
+   _Important(for both cases): The folder HAS to be labeled as 'CueStep Fader'.
+Otherwise the Plugin won't run!_
 2. Open GrandMA2 onPC / start console.
 3. Open a PLUGIN-Pool.
 You can find it under „System".
 4. Right-click on a free plugin-field.